 Hi.
 I dropped my phone today and the screen separated a bit.
 Now it continually restarts when I’m using it and it’s very slow.
 I’m going on a trip tomorrow morning and I can’t be without a phone.
 I would like to know what I can do or if there is a way I could repair it myself ASAP.
 I would really appreciate it if you could tell me how I can fix it or what the problem could be.
 Thank you.

 Solution: If the screen broke after dropping your iPhone, the impact must be strong enough to damage the motherboard or other components inside.
 This means that you have a hardware problem at hand.
 There will be no software solution that you can do to fix a physically broken hardware obviously so you’ll most likely need to send the phone in for repair or replacement.

 At the moment, what you can do is to check if what we’re saying is true by doing a factory reset and a DFU Mode Restore.
 Factory reset will return all software settings of the device to defaults.
 Factory state software has few to no bugs so it should help you confirm if bad hardware is causing the problems right now.

-You can do DFU Mode Restore in order reinstall the factory firmware but, just like a factory reset, won’t be helpful if the phone has suffered serious hardware malfunction at this time.
+You can do DFU Mode Restore in order reinstall the factory firmware that causes iPhone keeps restarting issue but, just like a factory reset, won’t be helpful if the phone has suffered serious hardware malfunction at this time.
 Again, the aim of a DFU Mode Restore is to confirm whether or not our suspicion is true.
 You’ll most probably still need to let a professional check the hardware so you’ll be advised on what to do next.